dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 The Semantic Layer JDBC API has built-in metadata calls which can provide a user with information about their metrics and dimensions.

-The following toggles provide fetching examples and metadata commands:
+Expand the following toggles for examples and metadata commands:

 <detailsToggle alt_header="Fetch defined metrics">